 Latin American Studies students have numerous study abroad opportunities.
 Don’t restrict your to just the classroom—get out into the Spanish, Portuguese and French speaking worlds!
-Consider enrolling in the Latin American Studies Semester to study abroad in Ecuador for three weeks!
+Consider enrolling in the Latin American Studies Semester to study abroad in Latin American for three weeks!

 Additionally, The Office of Education Abroad offers students an exciting gamut of study abroad opportunities in Latin America by approved university programs.

 Latin American Studies Semester (LASS)

 The Latin American Studies Semester has been offered every spring semester since 1973.
 This unique language immersion program provides you with an intensive experience studying the Spanish language in combination with an interdisciplinary study of life and contemporary issues in Latin America.

 The prerequisite for participation in LASS is one semester of university-level Spanish or the equivalent (students with more advanced levels of course background are encouraged to participate in the program).
 LASS integrates several courses, totaling 17-semester-hour credits, and must be taken as a package.
 All courses are taught in Spanish from the first day of class on Temple’s main campus.
 An integral part of the LASS program is a three-week study trip to Latin America in February/March, during which students are placed in local homes where the only language of communication is Spanish.
 While abroad, students attend courses, make local friends, immerse themselves daily in the local culture and explore the country.
 The LASS program has taken place in Colombia, México, Costa Rica and Ecuador.
 All participants in the program may expect to achieve marked improvement in Spanish fluency in only one semester.